Skip to content

 Endpoint Main purpose Best used when

-POST /v1/name/assessment Return a business-ready risk outcome for a proposed name You need a top-level decision for onboarding, filing, or internal review
+POST /v1/name/assessment Return a business-ready risk outcome for a proposed name You need the lean primary decision API with the simplest response semantics

-POST /v1/name/eligibility Legacy structural/legal checks only You are temporarily supporting an older integration during migration
+POST /v1/name/eligibility, POST /v2/name/eligibility, POST /v3/name/eligibility Legacy eligibility-style outputs only You are temporarily supporting an older integration during migration to POST /v1/name/assessment

 This reference documents the integration API, not the end-user workflow at checkname.ch.
 If you are building a partner product or internal tool, this is the surface you integrate against.